pkriengsiri/readme-generator/SAMPLE_README.md

 * [Questions](#questions)

 ## Installation
 From GitHub, fork the repo all upload all contents to the deployed webserver (or deploy using GitHub Pages).
 The server must have Node.js installed.
-Once forked, nun ```npm i``` to install required dependencies.
+Once forked, run ```npm i``` from the root directory to install required dependencies.

 ## Usage
 From the application's root directory, run ```node index.js```.
 Follow the user prompts to provide content for the readme file.